 Reduce glare and improve content visibility in open environments

-If you're using a modern monitor reading this, chances are it has a matte coating.
-This is the most widely-used finish for IPS gaming monitors, as it scatters external light as it hits the surface of the display.
-Breaking up the light in this way reduces the intensity of reflections and makes them less likely to interfere with the image on the screen.
-As a result, your content's visibility improves if your monitor is affected by strong direct or ambient light.
+If you're currently using a modern monitor to read this, there's a good chance that it features a matte coating.
+This particular finish has become the most widely-used option for IPS gaming monitors due to its ability to scatter external light as it hits the surface of the display.
+By breaking up the light in this way, matte coatings reduce the intensity of reflections and make it less likely for them to interfere with the image on the screen.
+As a result, users are able to enjoy better visibility of their content, even when their monitor is affected by strong direct or ambient light sources.

 Reduce eye strain

 It's not difficult to see the reason behind the popularity of matte monitors.
 A major factor contributing to this norm is the fact that most monitors are used in office environments where lighting conditions are often beyond the control of individual users.
 Unlike in a home environment, where lighting can be easily adjusted to suit individual preferences, office managers typically have the final say on lighting conditions, making it all the more important for users to have a monitor that performs well under a variety of lighting conditions.

 In bright environments, one of the key benefits of a matte monitor is its ability to reduce eyestrain and increase overall comfort for users.
 By eliminating intense reflections and glare from the screen, users no longer have to struggle to see the image on the screen, which can be a major source of discomfort and fatigue over time.
 This is particularly beneficial for individuals who spend long hours working, as it can help to reduce the risk of eye strain and other related issues.

 Less visible dust on matte monitors compared to glossy monitors